Highlights

 Aug.
 26, 2011

-Photoacoustic Spectroscopy (PAS) System for Remote Detection of Explosives and
+100 award for the Photoacoustic Spectroscopy (PAS) System for Remote Detection of Explosives and

 The PAS System uses a special acoustic resonator that is designed to detect an acoustic signal generated by the photoacoustic effect in an open-field.
 When the detector's laser is aimed at a gas plume or solid materials from a distance, it excites the selected molecules, which transfers their internal energy to translational energy through collisions with ambient gas/air molecules.
 The collisions cause thermal expansion, which generate an acoustic wave at the frequency of the laser modulation.
 The photoacoustic spectrometer module then processes the acoustic wave to identify the exact chemical or explosive.